adr/madr/docs/decisions/0000-adr-decision.md

 ## Considered Options

-Lightweight \n
+* Lightweight
-MADR
+* MADR

 ## Decision Outcome

-Chosen option: "MADR", because\n
+* Chosen option: "MADR", because
-The MADR format fits our development style\n
+* The MADR format fits our development style
-MADR allows for structered capturing of any decision
+* MADR allows for structered capturing of any decision